 Also in Forest Park is the Art Museum.
 Now I am not usually a big art museum person.
 I find art museums interesting, but usually not something I choose to do for fun.
 However, The St. Louis Art Museum is a world class museum with a beautiful collection.
 European masters, ancient sculptures, modern artists.
 What a diverse collection!
 Did I mention that it is free too?
 St Louis knows how to make culture accessible.

 Another museum, which really isn't your typical museum, is the St. Louis Children's Museum.
 This museum whose exhibits consist largely of repurposed architectural and industrial objects, housed in the former International Shoe building.
 It basically is a giant playground.
-The museum space is based on repetition, solid lines, curves, and colors.
-Because the museum is constantly finding things and accepting donations, the space is always growing and changing.
+The museum is constantly finding things and accepting donations, the space is always growing and changing.
 The newest space is a series of tunnels underneath the building, a giant indoor treehouse, and a slide that goes into the museum's pump room, called "The Fungeon."
-This museum has cranes, old bridges, a human-sized hamster wheel, vintage opera posters, a room of preserved insects, a bank vault, a fish tank full of turtles (and one very friendly 39-pound catfish), and at least one alien dressed like Elvis in a coffin—all accessible via stairs, elevator, tunnel, or slide.
+This museum has cranes, old bridges, a human-sized hamster wheel, vintage opera posters, a room of preserved insects, a bank vault, a fish tank full of turtles, and at least one alien dressed like Elvis in a coffin—all accessible via stairs, elevator, tunnel, or slide.
 (The museum also houses an aquarium and an old-fashioned shoelace-making facility.)
 Some other cool things you will find here are: the 10 story slide, a 30 foot ferris wheel on the roof that you can actually ride, a school bus on the roof that you can go in and make it bounce, the world's largest pencil, the largest pair of underpants, and a pipe organ!
 This museum has so many hidden treasures, don't hesitate to visit it for yourself!

 If you’re anything like me, then you’re not a big sports fan.
 You will never catch me watching football or hockey or even basketball on TV, but I have gone to Cardinal’s Baseball games since I was a little girl.
 Busch Stadium is home of Major League Baseball’s St. Louis Cardinals.
 Where I am from, you grow up watching baseball.
 The atmosphere at a Major League baseball game is something I can't describe very well.
 They are constantly showing people on the jumbotron, throwing out t-shirts, and playing music.
 It doesn't feel like you're just watching a sport, there's so much more going on.
 So this is perfect even for those who aren't into sports!
 Alex always finds baseball tickets under $30 and the seats aren’t nosebleed.
 The ticket pricing is very reasonable.
 Plus, nothing gives you American pride other than experiencing one of baseball’s best teams surrounded by tens of thousands of screaming fans.
 And what’s more American than delicious fried food, beer, and baseball.